awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

   + Flink is now built with Scala 2\.11\.
 If you use the Scala API and libraries, we recommend that you use Scala 2\.11 in your projects\.
   + Addressed an issue where `HADOOP_CONF_DIR` and `YARN_CONF_DIR` defaults were not properly set, so `start-scala-shell.sh` failed to work\.
 Also added the ability to set these values using `env.hadoop.conf.dir` and `env.yarn.conf.dir` in `/etc/flink/conf/flink-conf.yaml` or the `flink-conf` configuration classification\.
   + Introduced a new EMR\-specific command, `flink-scala-shell` as a wrapper for `start-scala-shell.sh`\.
 We recommend using this command instead of `start-scala-shell`\.
 The new command simplifies execution\.
 For example, `flink-scala-shell -n 2` starts a Flink Scala shell with a task parallelism of 2\.
   + Introduced a new EMR\-specific command, `flink-yarn-session` as a wrapper for `yarn-session.sh`\.
 We recommend using this command instead of `yarn-session`\.
 The new command simplifies execution\.
-For example, `flink-yarn-session -n 2 -d` starts a long\-running Flink session in a detached state with two task managers\.
+For example, `flink-yarn-session -d -n 2` starts a long\-running Flink session in a detached state with two task managers\.
   + Addressed [\(FLINK\-6125\) Commons httpclient is not shaded anymore in Flink 1\.2](https://issues.apache.org/jira/browse/FLINK-6125)\.
 + **Presto**
   + Added support for LDAP authentication\.
 Using LDAP with Presto on Amazon EMR requires that you enable HTTPS access for the Presto coordinator \(`http-server.https.enabled=true` in `config.properties`\)\.
 For configuration details, see [LDAP Authentication](https://prestodb.io/docs/current/security/ldap.html) in Presto documentation\.